Nek5000/NekDoc/source/build.rst

 -----------------

 The ``PPLIST`` field can be used to activate several features at compilation time.
-A list of possible options is below:
+A list of possible options is shown in the table below.
+For a comprehensive list of options available with your version of *Nek5000*, run ``$ makenek -h``.

 .. _tab:PPLIST: